dlops-io/model-deployment/README.md

 ```

 - Make sure you are inside the `model-deployment` folder and open a terminal at this location
-- Run `sh docker-shell.sh` or `docker-shell.bat` for windows
+- Run `sh docker-shell.sh`

 ### Prepare Model for Deployment
 We have our model weights stored in WandB after we performed serverless training.
 In this step we will download the model and upload it to a GCS bucket so Vertex AI can have access to it to deploy to an endpoint.

-* Run `python cli.py --upload`, this will download the model weights from WandB and upload to the specified bucket in `GCS_MODELS_BUCKET_NAME`
+* Run `python cli.py --prepare`, this will download the model from our saved location after training, prepare the model and then upload to the specified bucket in `GCS_MODELS_BUCKET_NAME`

 ### Upload & Deploy Model to Vertex AI
 In this step we first upload our model to Vertex AI Model registry.
 Then we deploy the model as an endpoint in Vertex AI Online prediction.